-nt option would result in a major adverse impact on water associated with a moderate (uncertain) adverse impact on water dverse impact on a number of NERC and Notable species.
-A so result in a minor adverse impact on the landscape setting of erse impact on angling.
+nt option would result in a major adverse impact on water associated with a minor adverse impact on water quality and a t on a number of NERC and Notable species.
+A reduction in minor adverse impact on the landscape setting of the national act on angling.

-at option would be associated with minor beneficial impacts on ity through maintaining water supply during drought so delivers minor beneficial effects associated with use of propriate and sustainable management of water supplies.
+nt option would be associated with minor beneficial impacts on ity through maintaining water supply during drought so delivers minor beneficial effects associated with use of ate beneficial impacts associated with the appropriate and supplies.